-The Directors/Management is responsible for the preparation and fair presentation of the Financial Statements in accordance with International Financial Reporting Standards for Small and Mediumsized Entities, the Audit Act 2004 and Fiscal Management and Accountability Act 2003 and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
-This responsibility includes: designing, implementing and maintaining internal control relevant to the preparation and fair presentation of Financial Statements that are free from material misstatement whether due to fraud or error, and selecting appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.
+The Directors/Management is responsible for the preparation and fair presentation of the financial statements in accordance with International Financial Reporting Standards for Small and Medium-Sized Entities, the Audit Act 2004 and Fiscal Management and Accountability Act 2003 and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The responsibility includes: designing, implementing and maintaining internal control relevant to the preparation and fair presentation of the Financial Statements that are free from material misstatement whether due to fraud or error, and selecting appropriate accounting policies, and making accounting estimates that are responsible in the circumstances.

-In preparing the Financial Statements, management is responsible for assessing the Office's ability to continue as a going concern, disclosing, as applicable, matters relating to going concern and using the going concern basis of accounting unless management intends to liquidate the Office or cease operations, or has no realistic alternative but to do so.
-Those charged with governance are responsible for overseeing the Office's financial reporting process.
+In preparing the financial statements, management is responsible for assessing the Office's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Office or to cease operations, or has no realistic alternative but to do so.
+Those charged with governance are responsible for overseeing the Office's financial reporting process